Homeland Security professionals in the field

 Our graduate IT programs are highly ranked by U.S. News & World Report.

-Learn to Prevent, Detect, and Neutralize Cyber Attacks
+Prevent, Detect, and Neutralize Cyber Attacks

-The course work in the MPS in Homeland Security - CTAP option can help you acquire a broad base of knowledge relevant to the current policies and programs of the homeland security administration.
-It can further provide you with a focus on preventing cyberattacks and understanding cyber laws, as well as addressing network vulnerabilities, system threats, and cyber terrorism.
+The 33-credit Master of Professional Studies (MPS) in Homeland Security – Cyber Threat Analytics and Prevention (CTAP) Option can help you acquire a broad base of knowledge relevant to current policies and programs of the homeland security administration.
 With this curriculum, you can build on your expertise in these key areas:

 • social and ethical issues relating to homeland security